Advance Healthcare Directives

 What happens if I make no Advance Health Care Directive?

-If no close friend, a guardian may be appointed by the Court.
+If no qualifying close friend is available, a guardian may be appointed by the Court.

 Where can I obtain more information?

-If you would like more information, please contact Beebe Healthcare at (302) 645-3547.
+Download the below information packet and form.
+If you need additional information, please call Beebe's Patient Advocate office: (302) 645-3547.
 You may also consult your personal attorney.